Sweeteners: Beyond Sweetness

 With these properties in mind, it is possible to explore substitutions for better sweeteners, more label-friendly or lower-cost products.
 According to Ronald C. Deis, PhD, vice-president, applications research and technical services, Corn Products US, Westchester, IL, several key questions should be addressed by a formulator when changing sweeteners in a bakery formulation:

 • Are the sweeteners equi-sweet, or do I need to compensate for sweeteners with a high-intensity sweetener or a flavor?
-(For guidance on sweetness see “Sweetness Ratings for Sugars and Syrups” on Page 54.)

 • Does the new sweetener occupy the same space (bulk) within the formulation (for example, replacing sucrose with a high intensity sweetener)?
 Does the new sweetener change the level of solids within the formulation, and do I need to compensate with a bulking agent?